Nick Griffin: 2000–present

 In September 2009, he appealed to party activists for £150,000 of extra funding for the BNP.
 In the letter, he said that the party's ailing fortunes were a direct result of "attacks on the party".
 He also defended questions by the Electoral Commission about the transparency of BNP funding.
 In November 2009, Griffin was a witness at the trial of an Asian man, Tauriq Khalid, at Preston Crown Court.
 The prosecution claimed that in November 2008 Khalid repeatedly drove past a demonstration that Griffin was attending, and on the second occasion shouted "white bastards".
 Khalid admitted shouting derisory comments at Griffin and other demonstrators, telling the jury he shouted "Nick Griffin, you fucking wanker" and "Get the fuck out of Burnley, you're not welcome here", but denied shouting "white bastard".
 Griffin gave evidence against Khalid, and affirmed that Khalid had shouted "white bastard" at him.
 Griffin said the man "leaned out of the car and pointed at me and made a gun and gang gesture", and that he threatened him by shouting "I'm going to ...".
 Griffin said he had left the demonstration early, fearing for his safety.
 The 23-year-old defendant denied his comments had any racial intent, and was found not guilty.
 Griffin later commented "I think it's unfortunate and I think it's wrong, but that's the jury's right.
 They saw all the evidence, I accept their decision.
 I'm not going to lose any sleep over it."

 In the 2010 general election he contested the Barking constituency polling 6,620 votes and finishing in third place.
 In 2011, following the loss of many of the council seats the BNP held in England, Griffin narrowly survived a leadership challenge.

 In 2010, Griffin announced that by 2013 he would stand down as leader, to focus on his European Parliament election campaign.
 He lost his seat in Europe in the May 2014 European election and stepped down as BNP leader on 19 July 2014, becoming the organisation's president.
 But on 1 October, the party announced that it had expelled Griffin, who, it claimed, was "deliberately fabricating a crisis" and leaking "damaging and defamatory allegations".
 Following his departure from the BNP, he founded British Unity, which he describes as "a growing team of experienced nationalist publicists and militants".
 He was a founder-member of the European far-right party, the Alliance for Peace and Freedom (APF) in 2015.
 In 2018, a new APF board was elected with Griffin as the vice-president.

+In March 2015, Griffin attended the International Russian Conservative Forum in St. Petersburg, wherein he told his audience that Christendom would either face a "terrible civil war", become an Islamist caliphate or perhaps both.

+In 2024 it was reported, by Searchlight magazine, that Griffin was attempting "one last return to the leadership of British fascism" by formalising links with the Independent Nationalist Network, a faction mainly based in the Midlands.